IAmPara0x/viwrap/README.md

 ## Questions

-- [ ] can we get controlling terminal for the slave proceess?
+- [X] can we get controlling terminal for the slave proceess?
-	  - But why do we even need a controling terminal?
+	  - [?]
+But why do we even need a controling terminal?

 - [ ] How to identify when the prompt is up?